Hand in hand: Application development and application security

 But it doesn’t all have to be done at once.
 Companies and teams are incredibly different, and each one requires its own bespoke solution.
 Polling personnel on processes and vulnerabilities can reveal actionable insights.
 It will then take the aforementioned goodwill between teams to quickly act on those insights and put sustainable solutions in place.

 Want to learn more about how teams are finding new ways to shift left to create scale with their business-critical apps?
-Rapid7 recently cosponsored a SANS webcast featuring experts from around the industry weighing in on the need for speed and problem-solving in modern cloud environments.
+Rapid7 recently cosponsored a SANS webcast with Snyk featuring our joint customer ActiveCampaign and experts from around the industry weighing in on the need for speed and problem-solving in modern cloud environments.